Glacial Drumlin State Trail: Sullivan to Wales

 Charlotte is buried in Hoffman Cemetery in Rome.
 She was born in 1809 in Massachusetts and died in 1884.
 Her first husband, Henry Newcomb Quiner, died in a shipwreck on Lake Michigan in 1844.
 In 1849, Charlotte married Frederick Holbrook.

-Back on the Glacial Drumlin State Trail, the route runs east for 6.3 miles.
+Returning to Glacial Drumlin State Trail, the route runs east for 6.3 miles.
 For the first 1.2 mile, it travels through Steuer-McCauley Woods, a lush forest managed by the Waukesha Land Conservancy.
 Songbirds and other wildlife may be spotted in the dense forest.

 Where the land opens up, the trail passes into Waukesha County from Jefferson County.
 The Bark River comes into view, and flows alongside the trail for the next 1.7 miles.
 This Rock River tributary has a clear, sandy bottom.
 It begins by Richfield at Bark Lake, and flows southwestwardly, crossing the trail on an open expanse of land.

 Continuing east, the trail crosses Gramling Lane, which serves as the entrance to the raceway.
-Less than a half mile after the intersection, the trail crosses Scuppernong Creek and another marshy area.
+Less than a half mile after the intersection, the path crosses meandering Scuppernong Creek and continues through marshy lowlands.
+The next intersection is at Utica Road.
+There, the trail surface changes from crushed limestone to paved asphalt.

-Dousman had a post office as early as 1856, and the village was founded in 1881.
+Dousman had a post office as early as 1856, and was founded in 1881.
 It was named for Talbot C. Dousman, a local farmer and businessman who helped bring the Chicago and Northwestern railroad to the area.
 The village was incorporated in 1917.
 At one time the community was known as “Bullfrog Station” because of the many bullfrogs in the area.
 A frog jumping competition still takes place during Dousman’s annual Derby Days.

 For the next 1.6 miles, the Glacial-Drumlin State Trail digresses to the north.
 It travels adjacent to Wisconsin State Highway 67 and then east along U.S. Highway 18.
 It finally turns south again before continuing back east on its original trajectory.
 The trail passes a series of small hills, and skirts a large farm field in this section.

-Back on its standard route, the path crosses another branch of Scuppernong Creek and then intersects Waterville Road.
+Back on its standard path, the Glacial Drumlin State Trail crosses another branch of Scuppernong Creek and then intersects Waterville Road.
 This junction is the entrance to UW-Waukesha’s Field Station and the Wildlife in Need Center.
 The Wildlife in Need Center rehabilitates wildlife, with the goal of releasing animals back to their original habitat.
 The Center also conducts research and provides community education programs.

 Just east of Waterville Road, the Ice Age National Scenic Trail joins the Glacial Drumlin State Trail from the south.
-It shares the route for 2 miles before heading north.
+It shares the route for two miles before heading north.
 Along the way, the trail crosses Scuppernong Creek two more times.
 At the intersection of U.S. Highway 18 and Cushing Park Road, a trail sign marks a bicycle route that diverges north alongside Cushing Park Road, and heads to Lapham Peak and the Lake Country Trail.

 Cushing Park Bike Trail runs along the road of the same name for 1.5 miles.
 At that point, the trail splits.
 One route goes east into Kettle Moraine State Forest-Lapham Peak Unit.
 A trailhead is there with parking area, restrooms, and picnic shelter.
 Another route goes north nearly a mile to a second Ice Age National Scenic Trail parking lot.
 Cushing Park Bike Trail continues another half mile north, connecting to the Lake Country Trail in Delafield.

 The Wales trailhead is fully equipped with a parking lot, restrooms, self-registration station, and bicycle self-service station.
 The facilities include picnic tables, benches, a playground, and historical marker.
 The trailhead bustles on weekends, and the parking lot may fill up during peak use times.
-Trail-goers sometimes use another area of 2-hour parking just off the trail, found to the west near the Wales Village Hall.
+Trail-goers sometimes use another area of two-hour parking just off the trail, found to the west near the Wales Village Hall.

 The trailhead’s parking lot is off James Street.
 From the U.S. Highway 18-Wisconsin State Highway 83 roundabout in Wales, drive south 0.4 mile on Wisconsin State Highway 83 and turn left (east) on W. Main Street.
 Drive 0.2 mile and turn right (south) onto James Street.
 The trailhead parking lot is 0.3 mile down James Street.